withaarzoo/100-Days-of-Code/[ Day 27 ] - Animated Cute Lion/README.md

-# Animated Cute Lion
+# Animated Dog CSS

-This project is part of Day 27 of the #100DaysOfCode Challenge.
+This project is part of the #100DaysOfCode Challenge, specifically Day 28.
+It showcases an animated dog using CSS animations.

-Welcome to the **Animated Cute Lion** repository!
-This project showcases a delightful animated lion created using HTML and CSS animations.
-It's a fun and engaging way to learn about web animations while enjoying the cuteness of a lion.

 ## Preview